Yuxuan-Wen/Sim2real-Guidewire-Seg/README.md

 ## News

-[2024.8.27]: The first version of implementation for "Generalizing Segmentation Foundation Model Under Sim-to-real Domain-shift for Guidewire Segmentation in X-ray Fluoroscopy" is released.
+[2024.11.14]: The first version of implementation for "Generalizing Segmentation Foundation Model Under Sim-to-real Domain-shift for Guidewire Segmentation in X-ray Fluoroscopy" is released.
+[2024.10.09]: We submitted the first version of our manuscript to arXiv [https://arxiv.org/pdf/2410.07460]

 ## Introduction